 9. Don’t Forget the Other big Attraction, St. Peter’s Basilica

-The other big attraction when touring the Vatican is of course the St Peter’s Basilica.
+The other big attraction of the Vatican is of course the St Peter’s Basilica.

-This is the biggest church in the world, so after seeing the Vatican Museums which house some very confined spaces simply due to the fact that they were never intended to hold such big crowds, it is actually quite refreshing to end your visit in the light and airy space of this cathedral.
+This is the biggest church in the world, so after visiting the Vatican Museums which house some very confined spaces simply due to the fact that they were never intended to hold such big crowds, it is actually quite refreshing to end your visit in the light and airy space of this cathedral.

-The St Peter’s Basilica is an absolute must-see on a tour of the Vatican.
-It is not only a beautiful church with a lot of elegant artwork such as the Pietà by Michelangelo, it is also built over St Peter’s tomb, a thought that sends several shivers down my spine, and I am not even a Christian.
+The St Peter’s Basilica is an absolute must-see.
+It is not only a beautiful church with a lot of elegant artwork such as the Pietà by Michelangelo, it is also built over St Peter’s tomb.
+That’s a thought that sends several shivers down my spine, and I am not even a Christian.
 St Peter was one of Jesus’ Twelve Apostles, and whether he is actually buried on the Vatican Hill is highly disputed.

 Nevertheless, descending down the stairs under the splendid baldachin by Bernini is an experience that is absolutely unmatched.
 Read more about our visit to St. Peter’s Basilica including highlights and impressions here.